serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         StringEquals:
           ResourceType:
             - AWS::EC2::Instance
+package:
+  include: # Specify the directories and files to be included in the deployment package
+    - src/**
+    - handler.js
+  exclude: # Specify the directories and files to be excluded in the deployment package
+    - .git/**
+    - .travis.yml
+  excludeDevDependencies: false # Contain devDependencies in the deployment package.
+Default is excluded by the framework

 functions:
   usersCreate: # A Function
     handler: users.create # The file and module for this specific function.
     description: My function # The description of your function.
     memorySize: 512 # memorySize for this specific function.
+    runtime: nodejs6.10 # Runtime for this specific function.
+Overrides the default set above.
     timeout: 10 # Timeout for this specific function.
 Overrides the default set above.
     role: arn:aws:iam::XXXXXX:role/role # IAM role which will be used for this function
     onError: arn:aws:sns:us-east-1:XXXXXX:sns-topic # Optional SNS topic arn which will be used for the DeadLetterConfig